 However, if you’d rather stay put, there’s certainly plenty more to see, do, and eat(!) in the city proper.
 You could take a New Orleans river cruise on the Steamboat Natchez, grab a drink at Lafitte’s Blacksmith Shop, visit Louis Armstrong Park, or take a class at the New Orleans school of cooking, to name a few.

-Better yet, for the best of both worlds, choose a half day tour option from among the most popular New Orleans day trips and spend the other half of your last day back in New Orleans.
+Better yet, for the best of both worlds, choose a half-day tour option from among the most popular New Orleans day trips and spend the other half of your last day back in New Orleans.

 New Orleans Plantations

 Plantation life is uniquely southern and what better place to learn more about them than in Louisiana.
 Oak Alley Plantation and Laura Plantation are the most commonly visited.
-They’re included in nearly all of the best plantation tours from New Orleans, which teach about plantation life and the history of New Orleans and Lousiana before the Civil War.
+They’re included in nearly all of the best plantation tours from New Orleans, which teach about plantation life and the history of New Orleans and Louisiana before the Civil War.

 Whitney Plantation, on the other hand, focuses on slavery and what life was like for the slaves living on the plantation.
 There are personal narratives and exhibits of the slaves who lived on the plantation which can certainly be more emotional but important history to understand nevertheless.

-Depending on how long you’d like to spend, look for full day tours and half day tours with the plantations you’d like to see.
+Depending on how long you’d like to spend, look for full-day tours and half-day tours with the plantations you’d like to see.
 Most have pick-up spots in the French Quarter.